tenstorrent/SweRV-ISS/README.md

 Defines the size of a lr.w/lr.d reservation (default is 4 for RV32 and 8 for RV64).

 ###  enable_misaligned_data
-If set to false then a misaligend data access by a load/store instructions will trigger an exception.
+If set to false then a misaligned data access by a load/store instructions will trigger an exception.

 ###  misaligned_has_priority
-When true, makes misalgined data exceptions have priority over page and access fault exceptions.
+When true, makes misaligned data exceptions have priority over page and access fault exceptions.
 Default is true.

 ###  page_fault_on_first_access